mickaub/Solitaire/README.md

 frontBackPos works in various functions.
 Attempted to start recording the cards in the middle of the front and the last front card, but the calculations were causing issues.

+Made checkback function to check all front facing cards that are not the front.
+Working and outputting ID of the other front facing cards.
+Fixed formatting issues with cards above div 52.
+Board to Foundation div changes colour to match foundation that can accept new card.
+Frontmatch checks for board to found and function clears it.

 TODO:
-Attempt to calculate middle cards by recording and holding on to the front card pos and id in the middletoback arrays.
+Add to frontmatch function the ability to check found to board, and board to board chance.
-Add div colour change/check for swapDeck and other Deck functions, as well as all other buttons and functions.
+Add div colour change/check for swapDeck and other Deck functions, as well as other functions and found to board, move to board, move from column and move to column buttons.
 Add function to board to found buttons.
 Add seperate selections of foundToboard and BoardtoFound options into the functions.
 Seperate MoveFromBoard and BoardToFound, via storing arguments into a variable, which will then need to be wiped after use.
 Seperate moving Board to Board from MoveFromBoard and put some into MoveToBoard.
 Seperate MoveToBoard and FoundToBoard, via storing arguments into a variable, which will then need to be wiped after use.
-Fix formatting issue with cards above div 52.